quantbhlin/blog/_posts/2015-05-04-Lazy_Python.markdown

 It might happen in a technical interview, you were asked to write a python program for .. in one line?

 This is about how to create anonymous functions in Python.
-To do that, you can use `lambda` function.
+To do that, you can use <code>lambda</code> function.

 Here are two simple examples of how to use `lambda` and recursion to achieve that.